Azure/iotedge-lorawan-starterkit/docs/user-guide/testing/load_tests.md

 ### January 25th - 28th 2022, load test of v2.0.0-beta1 in gateway mode (ENABLE_GATEWAY=true)

 We ran a set of load tests to ensure that we can support a certain amount of LoRa devices.
-In gateway mode, the edge hub [refreshes device twin in the background](https://github.com/Azure/iotedge/blob/master/doc/EnvironmentVariables.md#edgehub), which can result in a higher load on the IoT Hub and subsequent throttling operations due to IoT Hub quota.
+These tests were performed using gateway mode - passing through the edge hub queue.
 By taking into account these variables and KPI, we ran several load tests successfully with the parameters we used listed below.
 For all tests against an IoT Hub S1 instance, we ran at a rate of 1 join request per second and 1 upstream message during the cache pre-warm phase.
 For all IoT Hub S3 instances we use 3 join requests per second and 3 upstream messages per second during warm-up.

 | Succeeded                      | IoT Hub SKU | Gateway count | Number of devices | Concentrators per gateway | Duration [min] | Total messages sent | Receive windows missed | Avg message delivery time [ms] | Note                                                         |
 | ------------------------------ | ----------- | ------------- | ----------------- | ------------------------- | -------------- | ------------------- | ---------------------- | ------------------------------ | ------------------------------------------------------------ |